Skip to content

 What's Granted in Plexus

-Plexus manages compute resources for customers using the concept of queues, which are based on Slurm partitions.
+Plexus manages compute resources using queues, which are based on Slurm partitions.

 A Plexus queue is a logical grouping of compute nodes, derived from the Slurm partition concept.
 Each queue (partition) has: